 THC: Which aspects of aircraft control are the hardest to teach?

 James: The flare and landing, without a shadow of doubt!
-I start explaining what I’m doing and getting the student to ‘follow me through’ on the controls as early into the initial syllabus sorties as I can so that they get a feel for it as early as possible, but its still hard to teach when the time comes – although the procedure is straight forward, close the throttle, raise the nose to hold it off the runway and then continue to raise it as the aircraft sinks until you’re basically holding the take off attitude and the aircraft touches down on its main wheels, it very hard to explain the timing and where you’re looking as it happens – really it has to be done by feel, and some people pick it up immediately and never have a problem with it and others take a while until it all finally clicks.
-You can have someone who flies a perfect circuit, a lovely, trimmed, stable approach where they hardly touch the controls, and then they just dont flare when the ground approaches.
+I start explaining what I’m doing and getting the student to ‘follow me through’ on the controls as early into the initial syllabus sorties as I can so that they get a feel for it as early as possible, but it’s still hard to teach when the time comes.
+Although the procedure is straightforward – close the throttle, raise the nose to hold it off the runway and then continue to raise it as the aircraft sinks until you’re basically holding the take off attitude and the aircraft touches down on its main wheels – it’s very hard to explain the timing and where you’re looking as it happens.
+Really it has to be done by feel, and some people pick it up immediately and never have a problem with it and others take a while until it all finally clicks.
+You can have someone who flies a perfect circuit, a lovely, trimmed, stable approach where they hardly touch the controls, and then they just don’t flare when the ground approaches.
 Conversely you can have a guy or girl who flies a sloppy circuit, but just ‘gets’ the flare and touch down.
 Other than continually talking them through it, and re-demoing a few, its something that just has to click.
-That said, I’ve never had any disasters and most poeple pick it up well within normal timeframes.
+That said, I’ve never had any disasters and most people pick it up well within normal timeframes.

 THC: Would you rather tutor a student with prior flight sim experience or do you prefer ‘clean sheets’?

-James: That’s a very interesting question – I’ve actually had quite a few people with sim experience come for ‘trial flights’, and I have to say they tend to fall into two categories.
-Now, bear in mind that I am generalizing a bit, but I’ve found that people who enjoy combat flight simulators are easier to teach than people who enjoy X-plane or Microsoft flight simulator.
-Whilst both are relatively familiar with the basics of how the controls work, what an altimeter tells you etc, the combat flight simmer is much more interested in what is going on outside the window than the MS flight simmer who’s more interested in the instruments.
+James: That’s a very interesting question.
+I’ve actually had quite a few people with sim experience come for ‘trial flights’, and I have to say they tend to fall into two categories.
+Now, bear in mind that I am generalising a bit, but I’ve found that people who enjoy combat flight simulators are easier to teach than people who enjoy X-Plane or Microsoft Flight Simulator.
+Whilst both are relatively familiar with the basics of how the controls work, what an altimeter tells you etc, the combat flight simmer is much more interested in what is going on outside the window than the MS Flight Simmer who’s more interested in the instruments.
 Flying a light aircraft well is all about setting the correct ‘attitude’ (done purely by looking out of the window!), trimming, and then settling into a good, “lookout-attitude-instrument”, scan, only glancing at the instruments about 3-5% of the time.
 If the attitude out the front hasn’t changed then nothing of much interest in the cockpit will have changed, and considering that all the interesting and potentially dangerous stuff is happening outside, I’d much rather people devoted their time to looking out!
-The MS flight sim guy tends to be very instrument focused and likes keeping his eyes on the AI and altimeter.
+The MS Flight Sim guy tends to be very instrument focused and likes keeping his eyes on the AI and altimeter.
 Clearly a generalisation, but certainly a trend I’ve noticed.
 That said, as an avid simmer myself, I don’t think any time playing flight sims is wasted, and I can drum out any bad habits pretty quickly.

 THC: What do you get from recreational sims that you don’t get from real-life aviation?

-THC: Which of the main flight sims has the best helicopter flight modelling in your opinion?
+THC: Which of the main flight sims has the best helicopter flight modelling?